About railroad fares

 Railroad fare types

-Daily and single-ride tickets
+One-way and round-trip tickets

 These are valid for 60 days, including the date of sale.
 Off-peak tickets are subject to an additional surcharge, payable to the conductor, if used on a peak train.

 For travel outside Manhattan on Metro-North, and outside Zones 1/3 on the LIRR, the fare is the same on all trains.
 On Metro-North, look for "intermediate" tickets.
 On the LIRR, look for peak tickets.